nachocaru/xaprb.com/content/blog/2006-07-07-what-is-a-sql-blind-insert.md

 title: What is a SQL blind insert?
 date: "2006-07-07"
 permalink: /2006/07/07/what-is-a-sql-blind-insert/
-description:
-  - >
-    Explains what a SQL blind insert is, how to spot it, and dispels a common misconception about how to fix it.
 ---
 SQL blind inserts are a common mistake, but they're easily avoided.
 This article explains what blind inserts are and how to avoid them, as well as dispelling a common misconception about how to avoid them.